lydiatliu/delayedimpact/README.md

 reweighting and relabelling of the input data.
 This *reduces* the problem back to standard machine learning training.'
 - Files to read/understand/change for reduction alg+fairness constraints understandings+additions: fairlearn/fairlearn/reductions/_moments/utility_parity.py, moment.py, __init__.py, ../__init__.py,
+- Bounded group loss metric not working, need a loss parameter.
+Definition: 'asks that the prediction error restricted to any protected group remain below some pre-determined level' from https://arxiv.org/abs/1905.12843

 ## Questions:
 - Is the DI calculated with the whole racial group in mind or the subgroup of the racial group who was given a loan (positive classes only)?